falpires/pyBooks/README.md

 ## To create a virtual environment for this project

 - Run "python -m venv .env"
 - Run the "activate" script.
 It is under "./env/scripts" and is named "activate".
-The bat one is for windows CMD, the ps1 is for Powershell, and the one without extension is for shell.
+The bat one is for windows CMD, the ps1 is for Powershell, and the one without extension is for linux bash/shell.